AchimTack/legoTracking/README.md

 # LEGO FLL Robot Tracking System

 This repository contains Python scripts for tracking LEGO FLL robots using a ceiling-mounted webcam.
-They utilize two different tracking methods: ArUco Markers and CSRT Tracking.
+They utilize two different tracking methods: ArUco Markers and CSRT Tracking (Legacy code, not further in devlopment).
+Be aware code was in parts created using LLMs and is still in heavy need of refactoring.

 ## General Instructions
 Ensure the webcam is properly mounted overhead, looking down onto the table.
 Make sure to have consistent lighting and no over- or underexposure in webcam image.
 Webcam resolutions should exceed 1024*768px.
-Be aware code was in parts created using LLMs and is still in heavy need of refactoring.

 ## Dependencies
 Both scripts require the following Python libraries: